GabrielDeml/IWT/the_paper.md

 * 168 tweets we thought contained IIT
 * 240 tweets from random users that we thought were not IIT
 * 131 tweets that one of the models got as a false positive
-* 100 tweets that we thought were good from seed users.
+* 100 tweets that we thought were good from seed users

 This totaled 515 initial number of tweets.

 Before labeling the dataset, we needed to clean the text.
-We wanted to respect the user's privacy and stay within the twitters terms of service, so we needed to make it harder for the labelers to find the original tweets.

-After cleaning the dataset we had a dataset of
+We wanted to respect the user's privacy so we needed to make it harder for the labelers to find the original tweets.
+There was a second motivation for cleaning the dataset.
+We wanted to make it easier for the model to learn from the dataset by adding special tokens.

+Before labeling all text in the dataset was cleaned using the following steps:
+* Replace all URLs with a {{URL}} token.
+* Replace all @mentions with a {{MENTION}} token.
+* Replace all email addresses with a {{EMAIL}} token.
+* Removing all tweets that were not in English.
+* Removing all tweets that have duplicate tweet IDs.
+  * There were some duplicate texts that were not removed.
+We latter removed them before training the model.
+* Replaced all tweet ids with fake tweet ids so that the labelers would have a harder time finding the original tweet.
+  * We created a mapping between the original tweet ids and the fake tweet ids.

-The dataset was then converted to a CSV file to upload to Google Drive to share with the labelers.
+The dataset was then converted to a CSV file to upload to share with the labelers.
 The CSV was in the following format:
 *Fake Tweet ID, Tweet Text, User description, labelers label*

+* Fake Tweet ID: The fake tweet id that was created to make it harder for the labelers to find the original tweet.
+* Tweet Text: The text of the tweet.
+* User description: The description of the user from their Twitter profile.
-The labelers label is a binary value.
+* Labelers Label: The label that the labeler gave to the tweet in a binary value.
 1 means that the tweet is IIT, and 0 means that it is not IIT.

-The labelers were also given to the images associated with the tweets.
+The labelers were also given the images associated with the tweets.
 Sometimes there were more than one image per tweet and other times there were none.
 All tweets were labeled with fake tweet id followed by an image counter for that tweet id.
 This allowed the labelers to look at the images while labeling the tweets.

 The criteria that the labelers used to label the tweets were:
 * The item looks like it could potentially be bought